-Here’s the ultimate list so you know what to do in Porto and become an expert on this lovely northern city.
+Here’s the ultimate list of the 15 best things to do in Porto.
+Become an expert on this lovely northern city.
 It has won our hearts with every historic building, every viewpoint, and every piece of street art.
 Even if you don’t know, the Historic Centre of Porto was classified as UNESCO World Heritage site of Humanity in 1996:

 1) Climb the more than 240 steps of the Clerigos Tower